aurielfournier/CV/Auriel_Fournier_CV.md

 <!---
 ## Peer-Reviewed Publications In Review
-*In Review* Ward, S., **Fournier, A.M.V.,** Bond, A.L. *Rodent eradications on islands and their effect on rails (Rallidae) as non-target species*

 -
 *In Review* Butler, C.J., **Fournier, A.M.V.**, Wilson, Jennifer K. *Using Multiple Stable Isotopes to Investigate Migratory Connectivity in Yellow Rails, LeConte's Sparrows, and Sedge Wrens.*
 -
 *In Review* **Fournier, A.M.V., White, E.A, Heard, S.B. *How site-selection bias may drive apparent population declines in long-term studies*
 -
 *In Review* **Fournier, A.M.V.,** Bond, A.L., Holford, A, Leighton, M. *The False Promise of Unpaid Work: Detrimental Effects of Internships to Science Graduates* Careers*
--
-**Fournier, A.M.V.,** Shave, A., Fischer, J., Siegrist, J., Ray, J., Chesky, T., MacIntosh, M., Fraser, K. *Testing the island habitat-selection hypothesis in a long-distance migratory songbird*
 -
 **Fournier, A.M.V.,** Mengel, D.C., Gbur, E., Raedeke, A., Krementz, D.G. *Addressing uncertainty in wetland bird community response to early autumn wetland flooding in a structured decision-making framework*
 --->